Bira/octopus-carnival/_posts/2025-06-08-wir-dscc-elf.md

 particularly vulnerable customers to ambush after a sale.
 It's a Level 2 Skirmisher with the Leader tag and 34 HP.

-A peddler's goal in a fight will be to live to fight another day, so they always hang around places with convenient escape routes such as twisty alleys or clustered stalls.
+A typical peddler's goal in a fight will be to live to fight another day, so they always hang around places with convenient escape routes and obstacles that might deter pursuers, such as twisty alleys or clustered stalls.

 The peddler is armed with a **bone longsword**, which does standard damage for its level.
 It can use the **Double Dealing** maneuver at will: this lets it make